Where the Web was born

-Tim Berners-Lee, a British scientist at CERN, invented the World Wide Web (WWW) in 1989.
-The web was originally conceived and developed to meet the demand for automatic information-sharing between scientists in universities and institutes around the world.
+Tim Berners-Lee, a British scientist, invented the World Wide Web (WWW) in 1989, while working at CERN.
+The Web was originally conceived and developed to meet the demand for automated information-sharing between scientists in universities and institutes around the world.

-CERN is not an isolated laboratory, but rather a focus for an extensive community that includes more than 10,000 scientists from over 100 countries.
+CERN is not an isolated laboratory, but rather the focal point for an extensive community that includes more than 17 000 scientists from over 100 countries.
 Although they typically spend some time on the CERN site, the scientists usually work at universities and national laboratories in their home countries.
-Good contact is therefore essential.
+Reliable communication tools are therefore essential.

-The basic idea of the WWW was to merge the technologies of personal computers, computer networking and hypertext into a powerful and easy to use global information system.
+The basic idea of the WWW was to merge the evolving technologies of computers, data networks and hypertext into a powerful and easy to use global information system.

-Berners-Lee wrote the first proposal for the World Wide Web [PDF] at CERN in 1989, further refining the proposal with Belgian systems engineer Robert Cailliau the following year.
-On 12 November 1990 the pair published a formal proposal outlining principal concepts and defining important terms behind the web.
+Tim Berners-Lee wrote the first proposal for the World Wide Web in March 1989 and his second proposal in May 1990.
+Together with Belgian systems engineer Robert Cailliau, this was formalised as a management proposal in November 1990.
+This outlined the principal concepts and it defined important terms behind the Web.
 The document described a "hypertext project" called "WorldWideWeb" in which a "web" of "hypertext documents" could be viewed by “browsers”.

-Info.cern.ch was the address of the world's first website and web server, running on a NeXT computer at CERN.
-The first web page address was http://info.cern.ch/hypertext/WWW/TheProject.html
+info.cern.ch was the address of the world's first website and Web server, running on a NeXT computer at CERN.
+The first Web page address was http://info.cern.ch/hypertext/WWW/TheProject.html

-The first web servers were all located in European physics laboratories.
-Only a few users had access to the NeXT computer platform on which the first browser ran, but CERN soon provided a much simpler browser, which could run on any system.
+Only a few users had access to a NeXT computer platform on which the first browser ran, but development soon started on a simpler, ‘line-mode’ browser, which could run on any system.
 It was written by Nicola Pellow during her student work placement at CERN.

 Thanks to the efforts of Paul Kunz and Louise Addis, the first Web server in the US came online in December 1991, once again in a particle physics laboratory: the Stanford Linear Accelerator Center (SLAC) in California.
 At this stage, there were essentially only two kinds of browser.
 One was the original development version, which was sophisticated but available only on NeXT machines.
-The other was the “line-mode” browser, which was easy to install and run on any platform but limited in power and user-friendliness.
+The other was the ‘line-mode’ browser, which was easy to install and run on any platform but limited in power and user-friendliness.
 It was clear that the small team at CERN could not do all the work needed to develop the system further, so Berners-Lee launched a plea via the internet for other developers to join in.
 Several individuals wrote browsers, mostly for the X-Window System.
-The most notable from this era are MIDAS by Tony Johnson from SLAC, Viola by Pei Wei from technical publisher O'Reilly Books, and Erwise by Finnish students from Helsinki University of Technology.
+Notable among these were MIDAS by Tony Johnson from SLAC, Viola by Pei Wei from technical publisher O'Reilly Books, and Erwise by Finnish students from Helsinki University of Technology.

-As 1994 progressed, stories about the web hit the media.
-A second conference, attended by 1300 people, was held in the US in October, organized by the NCSA and the International WWW Conference Committee (IW3C2).
-By the end of 1994, the web had 10,000 servers - 2000 of which were commercial - and 10 million users.
+As 1994 progressed, stories about the Web hit the media.
+A second conference, attended by 1300 people, was held in the US in October, organised by the NCSA and the newly-formed International WWW Conference Committee (IW3C2).
+By the end of 1994, the Web had 10 000 servers - 2000 of which were commercial - and 10 million users.
 Traffic was equivalent to shipping the entire collected works of Shakespeare every second.
 The technology was continually extended to cater for new needs.
 Security and tools for e-commerce were the most important features soon to be added.